Saturday & Sunday | April 11 & 12, 2026

 -

 Any vehicle can make the trip.
-The route is mostly paved.
-The pavement on old SR-24 is unmaintained.
+The route is both dirt and paved.
+Dirt roads are well-graded, but the pavement on old SR-24 is unmaintained.
+Anticipate potholes.

 -